 - If you are using a child theme, go to Appearance > Themes and activate the main theme, then retest the action that produced the error.
 If this solves it, your child theme may be causing the problem and you will need to debug it with the child theme creator.

 - If you have run a WordPress Reset on your site and are now getting HTTP500 errors, please contact us to ensure your theme is installed and registered correctly.

 → and ensure Post Name is selected, then click Save to regenerate all links, then test again.

 - If the error still occurs, go back to Settings → Permalinks and choose Default, then test again.
-If this works, skip to Step 6
+If this works, the issue may be theme related.

 - Click the Flush Object Cache button in your admin toolbar at the top of the screen.